JoseScap/DemoWebApiForAppService/Documents/tutorial-azure-cli.md

 Using this command, we will create an App Service plan, which will allow us to deploy multiple applications using App Services.

 > [!NOTE]
-> For more details on creating an App Service plan, refer to the [Microsoft Learn documentation on creating an App Service plan](https://learn.microsoft.com/en-us/azure/app-service/overview-hosting-plans).
+> For more details on creating an App Service plan, refer to the [Microsoft Learn documentation on creating an Azure App Service plan](https://learn.microsoft.com/en-us/azure/app-service/overview-hosting-plans).

 ```sh
 az appservice plan create -g jjpuente -n webplan --sku B1